gevhaz/hugo-theme-notrack/README.md

 This allows you to use html to create elements that you can't create with just markdown without allowing unsafe html in the site `config`.
-I'm not a security expert, and there might be a reason why unsafe HTML is disabled by default.
-If you think this shortcode shouldn't be part of the theme, feel free to open an issue.
+I'm not a security expert, and there might be a good reason why unsafe HTML is disabled by default.
+If you think this shortcode shouldn't be part of the theme, feel free to open an issue and say why.

 The `video` shortcode basically just creates a HTML `<video>` tag with a class that I've added some styling for.
 Use it like this: